finos-labs/cafex/docs/cafex/README.md

 ### Installation

-1. Clone or download the CAFE monorepo.
+1. Clone or download the CAFEX monorepo.
 2. Install the required dependencies using pip: ```pip install -r dev-requirements.txt```

 **Dependencies:**